ilent2/otslm/docs/Using-the-GPU.rst

-Using a GeForce GTX 1060 GPU to run the Prisms and Lenses algorithm produces a order of magnitude decrease in run-time for multiple traps compared to a i7-8750H CPU.
+Using a GeForce GTX 1060 GPU to run the Prisms and Lenses algorithm produces a order of magnitude decrease in run-time for multiple traps compared to a i7-8750H CPU, as shown in :numref:`example-gpudemo-plperformance`.

+.. _example-gpudemo-plperformance:
 .. figure:: images/examples/gpuDemo/prismsAndLenses.png
-   :alt: simple pattern

-   simple pattern
+   :alt: prisms and lenses performance

+   Comparison of hologram generation time using CPU and GPU with different numbers of traps.
+   For reference, a line is marked corresponding to the 60Hz refresh rate of a moderately fast SLM.

 Using iterative algorithms
 --------------------------